Insure my travels

 If you are in an affected area exercise caution and follow the advice of local authorities.

-Getting a quote online is quick - simply select the type of insurance that suits you, whether for a short weekend away or multiple trips over the year.
-Follow the online application form, including details of your travel dates, destination and party (age, numbers and any medical conditions etc.) so that we can tailor the package to meet your needs.
+Getting a renewal quote is quick - simply enter your renewal details into the boxes.
+Follow the online application form, including details of your travel dates, destination and party (age, numbers and any medical conditions etc.).

 American Express invests in technology to protect and encrypt your details throughout the application process.
 The padlock symbol in the bottom right-hand of the screen signifies that you are entering a secure site, so that you can see that the site is safe.

-If you are unable to complete your quote online, call 0800 028 7573 and one of our representatives will be able to assist you.
-Please advise us of any issues relating to the website when you phone so that we can fix the problem. .
+If you are unable to complete your renewal online, call 0800 028 7573 and one of our representatives will be able to assist you.
+Please advise us of any issues relating to the website when you phone so that we can fix the problem.

 |We accept the following major credit and debit cards|